Summary

-Automatically re-enroll learners in courses before their certificates expire.
-Ensure compliance with timely recertification.
+Automatically re-enroll learners in required courses to ensure compliance with timely recertification.

 Due dates, valid periods, and certificate dates, explained